tbep-tech/wqtrends-manu/outline.md

           * Use in management context
           * Overview of Murphy et al. 2019, Yang and Moyer 2020
           * Limitations of existing studies
+          * Utility of integrating explanatory variables (i.e. temp, flow/salinity, NPGO/ENSO indx)
      * San Francisco Bay NMS story - increase in South Bay, need to see if increase is 'significant'
+          * Build on Cloern et al 2020
+          * Context of SF Bay as within the ~90%, in terms of areal N-loading to estuarine systems worldwide yet physical/biological factors resulting in phyto suppression.
+Can GAMs assist in the rapid screening of explanatory variables
      * Study objectives:
           * Present methods and modification of GAMs as applied to SF South Bay
           * Quantify relative model performance for explaning long-term trends